 We throw a lot of biodegradable and non-biodegradable waste on the ground, which becomes the natural causes of water pollution.
 These waste materials are washed away by rainwater and contaminate the waterbodies.
 Non-biodegradable wastes like plastic products, metal cans, tin, etc. get collected either on the ground or river, thereby polluting both the surfaces.
 On the other hand, the biodegradable waste gets absorbed by the ground, thereby polluting the groundwater.

 Farm Water (Pesticides) Run-offs

 Insecticides and other fertilizers are used to protect crops from harmful insects and bacteria.
 Though such chemicals are used for plants, these can increase the risk of water pollution.
 As a result, the lands near farms and other agricultural zones are always found to be contaminated by chemical fertilizers and pesticide.
 The pesticides, insecticides and other fertilizers used by the farmers are washed away by rainwater during monsoon.
 The pesticides and insecticides washed down by rainwater are absorbed by the groundwater and major water bodies, thereby leading to groundwater pollution.

 How to Make Water Safe for Drinking At Home?

 Considering the increasing levels of water pollution and the risk of waterborne diseases, drinking safe water is a necessity and not an option.
 Now the common question that people sometimes ask, Is Boiling the best way to purify water?
 Boiling water can no doubt kills the micro-organisms and vaporizes the chemicals but, the disadvantage is that it cannot remove the heavy metals and other dissolved solids.
-This is the reason why you need to install a water purifier which uses advanced purification technologies to remove impurities from water.
-An advanced water purifier guarantees that water is free from contaminants and safe for consumption.
+This is the reason why you need to install a water purifier which uses advanced purification technologies to remove impurities in water.
+The best water purifier in India guarantees that water is free from contaminants and safe for consumption.

 What Are The Different Methods Of Purifying Water Before Drinking?

 Now the question is what are the different methods that you can use at home to purify the supplied or tap water?
 Water filtration can be done either in a traditional way or applying the modern purification technology.